 4. Shows swings in mood or sleep.

 Often, the person may be depressed, anxious, sad, or angry.
 They also may be very irritable, moody, or aggressive.
-There may be aggressive misbehaviors towards peers or older people around him/her.
-Because they can suddenly turn calm once they’ve decide to go through with the suicide you have to pay attention to signs and sudden mood swings.
+There may be aggressive misbehaviours towards peers or older people around him/her.
+Because they can suddenly turn calm once they’ve decided to go through with the suicide; so you have to pay attention to signs and sudden mood swings.

 5. Drinks or takes drugs.